Bottlecap202/Bottlecap202/README.md

 Always aim for improvement, no matter the result.

 <!---
-Bottlecap202/Bottlecap202 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Bottlecap202/Bottlecap202 is a ✨ special ✨ repository because its `README.md` (this file) introduces me to you.
 You can click the Preview link to take a look at your changes.
 --->